 Con spent eight years working in the fishing industry off the Great Australian Bright before he saved enough money to bring his family over from Greece on 26 January 1936 – Australia Day.

-Almost exactly nine months later daughter Bessie was born in Sydney.
-In quick succession another four children followed: Nicholas in 1938, Michael in 1940, Steve in 1942 and George in 1944.
+Almost exactly nine months later, their daughter Bessie was born in Sydney.
+In quick succession, another four children followed: Nicholas in 1938, Michael in 1940, Steve in 1942 and George in 1944.